z4c777/AutoRecon/README.md

 ## Service Coverage

 Scripts are automatically selected based on the detected service — even on non-standard ports.
 For example FTP running on port 2121 still gets FTP scripts.

-Example NSE scripts used:
+Sample of NSE scripts used:
 ### Network

 | Port | Service | Key Scripts |